Frequently Asked Questions

 Short Codes

-Support: Not currently supported in American Samoa
+Support: Not currently supported in Samoa Provisioning time: N/A Use cases: N/A

 Restricted SMS Content, Industries, and Use Cases